mustass/diffusion_models_for_speech/README.md

 ```

 This will:
+1. Create a virtual environment with the name `venv` in the parent folder. *If you want the name or location to be different, it's up to you.
+Just remember that the path to the environment is used in the `train_dtu_hpc.sh` script.
+So adjust accordingly.*
-1. Install the package in editable mode with all requirements
+2. Install the package in editable mode with all requirements
-2. Download the dataset and extract it
+3. Download the dataset and extract it

 You can further install the requirements for developing the package:
 ```{bash}